-The Philips Norelco Series 7200 is a clipper, beard, stubble and mustache groomer is quite helpful when it comes to your sessions mostly due to its convenient, sleek design.
-The Philips Norelco Series 7200 also powered by a lithium-ion battery made accessible by a battery indicator on hand and runs up to a good 80 minutes with a 1-hour full charging cycle—easy and clear monitoring.
+The Philips Norelco Series 7200 is a clipper, beard, stubble, and mustache groomer that is quite helpful when it comes to your sessions mostly due to its convenient, sleek design.
+The Philips Norelco Series 7200 is also powered by a lithium-ion battery made accessible by a battery indicator on hand and runs up to a good 80 minutes with a 1-hour full charging cycle—easy and clear monitoring.

 Aside from the convenience of having battery information, this trimming product is also armed with blades that can self-sharpen and ones that are also friendly to the skin.
 Added to this, this product’s head apparatus is also very much washable or wash-friendly in users want to wash after every session.